ZJTAN97/job_poc-form-component/README.md

 - [ ] Disabling form elements while form is being submitted
 - [ ] Able to handle array fields
 - [ ] Determine patterns for conditional validation
-- [ ] Error message can render links to another page
+- [x] Error message can render links to another page
 - [ ] Abstraction for forms to be saved in local storage if it is not submitted
-- [ ] Prevents user from closing the tab/page if they are in a dirtied form
+- [x] Prevents user from closing the tab/page if they are in a dirtied form

 First Example of Creating a Character

-- [ ] An auto complete input that validates duplicate profile name
+- [x] An auto complete input that validates duplicate profile name
-- [ ] Checkbox between "job types", if "hero" is chosen --> Character Name can be Empty else cannot be empty.
+- [x] Checkbox between "job types", if "hero" is chosen --> Character Name can be Empty else cannot be empty.

+Second Example, Abstracting out Form Component

+- [ ] Creation of Compound Components (halfway there)

+Third Example of Handling Array Fields

+- [ ] Basically a form within a form that populates the form

 <br>